 Why Not Make It An Overnight Stay?

 It's easy to spend an entire weekend watching the wildlife in Sugar Land, so instead of rushing, why not book a hotel and make a mini vacay of it?
 Which hotel is closest to Cullinan Park?
 Here’s the good news: they all are!
 Sugar Land is a small community and the hotels are all located within easy driving distance.
-A few of our hotels are featured on our Sugar Packets page—check them out for special packages and discounts!
+There are some hotel deals you can take advantage of as well.
 Once the sun goes down, you can visit any number of local attractions.
 Sugar Land also features a remarkable variety of restaurants, whether you’re after fast, family-friendly food or a relaxing, gourmet meal.

 Make sure to follow us on Facebook, Twitter, and Instagram for all the latest news on things happening in Sugar Land.
 Our handle is @VisitSugarLand.
 Tag us in your posts and share your experience: #VisitSugarLandTX, #SweeterInSugarLand.
 For more information, contact us at (281) 275-2045 or email@example.com.